-Harper Elementary administration conducted a needs assessment survey in January 2013.
+Harper Elementary administration conducted a needs assessment survey in May 2014.
 Approximately, four hundred twenty-five surveys were distributed to students in grades K-5.
-Three hundred eleven surveys were returned.
-This survey provided parents' perception in regards to the following areas: workshops/classes, quality of the instructional program, and parent/teacher communication.
-Feedback from the survey revealed the following results:
+Two hundred thirty-five surveys were returned.
+This survey provided parents' perception in regards to the following areas: school climate, quality instructional program, parent/teacher communication and parental involvement.
+Feedback from this survey contributed greatly to the data driven decisions used to develop both the Title I School-wide Program Plan and the School Improvement Plan.

+Specific Perception survey data revealed the following results: